bootcamp-s17/ice-cream-menu/instructions.md

 Make sure there's something to read in your README file.

-It's okay if your project has more files, but at the least you need the ones listed above.
+It's okay if your project has more files, but you need at least the ones listed above.

 ## If you get stuck...